-This mother’s email reveals a disturbing problem with some styles of security blankies.
+This mother’s email reveals a disturbing problem with the design of some satin lined blankies.

 I have just returned from the hospital.
 My four month old almost suffocated on the satin side of this blanket.
-She was taking a nap with it, and when she woke up she pulled it over her head and sucked on the satin side and got it wet.
+She was taking a nap with it.
+When she woke up she pulled it over her head and sucked on the satin side and got it wet.
 It then stuck to her face.

 The satin dot side and fuzzy side are not quilted together.
 We had to give CPR, and it was about 30 minutes before she could breath normally.